jon-jacky/home/commonplace.md

   Copland's studies with Nadia Boulanger continued for the following three years ...
 Boulanger helped him learn and absorb the "Western" tradition, while also drawing out of him his first ambitious works in a new kind of
-  idiom: long-lines, transparent, unencumbered; a bracing music of gleaming modernity, directness, power, and character, unashamed to declare its Americanness or to make use of native jazz or folk sources. ...
+  idiom: long-lined, transparent, unencumbered; a bracing music of gleaming modernity, directness, power, and character, unashamed to declare its Americanness or to make use of native jazz or folk sources.
+  Copland returned from Europe not only more trained, but also more American than when he left. ...

   Copland's music smells of outdoors.  ...
 It conveys an America of possibilities, but also an America whose openness can be bleak, rootless,